g8os/EFBD/docs/nbd/config.md

     storageCluster: mycluster # Required (string) ID of the storage cluster to use
                               # for this vdisk's storage, has to be a storage cluster
                               # defined in the `storageClusters` section of THIS config file
-    rootStorageCluster: rootcluster # Optional (string) ID of the (root) storage cluster to use
+    templateStorageCluster: template # Optional (string) ID of the template storage cluster to use
-                                    # for this vdisk's fallback/root/template storage, has to be
+                                    # for this vdisk's template storage, has to be
                                     # a storage cluster defined in the `storageClusters` section
                                     # of THIS config file
-    rootVdiskID: mytemplate # Optional (string) ID of the template vdisk,
+    templateVdiskID: mytemplate # Optional (string) ID of the template vdisk,
                                 # only used for `db` vdisks
     type: boot # Required (VdiskType) type of this vdisk
                # which also defines if its deduped or nondeduped,
                # valid types are: `boot`, `db`, `cache` and `tmp`